dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 open the file.
 We want to look at the webpage summary reports, so let's transfer them to our local computers (i.e. your laptop).

-If you're also working on a remote computer you will first have to copy the files outside of the container using `docker cp` and next from the remote computer to your local computer with the help of `scp`.
+You will first have to copy the files from your
+GCP machine to your local computer with the help of `scp`.

 First we need to exit the container and next we can transfer our HTML files to our local computer.